How to watch Game of Thrones season 8, episode 5 tonight

 Game of Thrones season 8 schedule

 This last season is composed of six supersize episodes.
-The premiere has the shortest runtime of the season at 54 minutes.
-Episode 2 is 58 minutes, and the final four are each roughly 80 minutes.
-It will all be over -- sniff -- by mid-May.
+The premiere had the shortest runtime of the season at 54 minutes.
+Episode 2 was 58 minutes, and the final four are each roughly 80 minutes.
+It will all be over -- sniff -- on Sunday, May 19.

-Plan to clear out your Sunday evenings at 9 p.m.
+Plan to clear out Sunday evening at 9 p.m.
 (8 p.m.
-Central) in the US for a couple more weeks.
+Central) in the US for the very last episode of Game of Thrones.
 Here's the schedule:

 - Episode 1: Winterfell (54 minutes; now available on demand)